jjb/votefwd/README.md

 #### Run server-side tests

-Note: currently, the server must be already running for these server-side tests, such as they are, to succeed.
+Note: if you run this with the dev server running you will get a localhost:3001 error on a test.
+Stop the `npm run start-dev` to fix.

 	npm run test-server